fge/msg-simple/README.md

 // Others
 ```

-<h3>Build the message bundle</h3>
+### Build the message bundle

-<p>Once you are done building your set of sources, you can build a `MessageBundle`.
+Once you are done building your set of sources, you can build a `MessageBundle`.
 For this, you
-use its builder class, and append or prepend message sources as you see fit:</p>
+use its builder class, and append or prepend message sources as you see fit:

 ```java
 MessageBundleBuilder builder = MessageBundle.newBuilder();